 Eating and Weight Behaviors

-Lisa Shank is a first year graduate student in the Medical and Clinical Psychology dual-track program.
-In 2008, she received her B.S. in Management Science from Massachusetts Institute of Technology (MIT).
+Lisa Shank is a 5th-year graduate student in the Medical Psychology program (2013 cohort).
+In 2008, she received her B.S. in Management Science from Massachusetts Institute of Technology.
 After briefly working as a business analyst, Lisa decided to pursue a career in research, working as a clinical research coordinator and data manager at Massachusetts General Hospital.
 In 2013, she completed her M.S. in Psychology at Drexel University.
 At USUHS, Lisa’s master’s thesis examined attentional bias to food cues in youth with loss of control eating, and her dissertation is investigating the relationship between acute stress, salivary markers of inflammation, and physical health in youth with and without loss of control eating.
 She is primarily interested in the physiological correlates of loss of control and binge eating.